plancomps/CBS-beta/CBS-beta/Languages-beta/SL/index.md

 A specification of [SL in DynSem] has been given by Vlad Vergu.

 SL is useful for illustrating the CBS of dynamic language features.
-The start of the definition of SL in CBS is at [SL-Start].
+The start of the specification of SL in CBS is at [SL-Start].

 [Truffle for the GraalVM]: https://github.com/graalvm/simplelanguage